-When the dial is in the door position, the light comes on when any side door, back door or glass hatch is opened.
-After all the side doors, back door and glass hatch are closed, the light remains on for about 15 seconds before fading out.
+When the switch is in the "DOOR" position and any door is opened, the light will come on.
+After all the doors are closed, the light remains on for about 15 seconds before fading out.

 However, in the following cases, the light goes out immediately: